 To perform the secondary repair, first, log into your Office 365 administrator account.
 Once logged in, navigate to the Admin Center and begin the restoration process as explained in the previous steps.
 After setting the password and clicking to restore, however, you will see a message indicating that there has been a problem while restoring the account.

 On the message indicating there was one of the accounts, you may do one of the following,

 - Cancel the restore and rename the active user, then attempt the restoration again.

 - Type a new primary email address for the user and click Restore.

 Choose the option that best works for your users.
 Review the results and then select close.

 Other Options Worth Mentioning

 Recovering an Office 365 account may not be done to reinstate a user.
 Instead, you might want to recover the account of a terminated employee due to litigation such as wrongful termination.
 However, Microsoft deletes the account 30 days after the license has been removed so without a 3rd party backup, that account is gone forever.

 CloudAlly allows you to archive employee mailboxes and retain those archives for as long a your internal retention policy requires.
 While archived, an administrator can still perform a cross-user restore to legal, HR or auditing for example.
 Furthermore, the administrator can export data in Outlook compatible .pst format for local access.
-Last but not least, with CloudAlly, archives can be retained indefinitely or deleted once you’ve met your internal retention policy requirements… Start to backup your Office 365 with a Free 14 day trial.
+Last but not least, with CloudAlly, archives can be retained indefinitely or deleted once you’ve met your internal retention policy requirements… Take advantage of a Free 14 day trial of Office 365 backup.